sourcegraph/handbook/content/marketing/messaging.md

 Explore, navigate, and better understand all code, everywhere, faster, with Sourcegraph universal code search.

+Sourcegraph's universal code search solves enterprises' Big Code problems so they can innovate faster.

 ### Single sentence (~25 words)

 Sourcegraph universal code search enables developers to explore and better understand all code, faster, with contextual code intelligence to improve developer productivity and automate large-scale code change management.